 RECOMMENDED: 5 Majestic Mexican Dogs

 3. Peruvian Inca Orchid

-The Peruvian Inca Orchid is a FCI recognized dog breed, originating from Peru.
-Similar to the Xoloitzcuintli, the Peruvian Inca Orchid comes in three size variations and a coated version as well.
-But despite being labeled “hairless,” they’re not completely without hair.
+The Peruvian Inca Orchid is a FCI recognized breed, originating from Peru.
+Similar to the Xoloitzcuintli, a Peruvian Inca Orchid comes in three size variations, but also a coated version as well.
+And despite being labeled “hairless,” they’re not completely without hair.

 As a matter of fact, they’re famous for their mo-hawk style hair.
 Plus, they have hair on their tails too.
 It’s worth noting that the skin of the Peruvian Inca Orchid can be very sensitive and delicate.
 Proper care is needed to keep them healthy.